clef/jql-loader/README.md

 })
 ```

+## Example

+If you'd like to see an example `webpack.config.js` and project, check out the [example/](example/) folder.
+It can also serve as a nice playground for writing reusable JQL queries.

 ## Caveats

 Because of the way Mixpanel JQL is architected, every query needs to include all of the source necessary to run the `main` function.
 This means that every JQL query built with `jql-loader` will load _all_ of its dependencies.
 This means that if you have multiple JQL queries that depend on the same code, it will be loaded _multiple times_ into your JS bundle.
 This means your bundle can get very large very fast.